MichaelCurrin/docsify-js-tutorial/docs/README.md

 Use this project's [coverpage](https://raw.githubusercontent.com/MichaelCurrin/docsify-template/master/docs/_coverpage.md) raw file on Github as a reference to edit your own *_coverpage.md* file.

 You could include a logo image above your project title.
-For example, you could do this if you have a existent media file.
+For example, you could do this if you have a file in a *docs/_media* directory.

 ```
 ![icon](_media/logo.svg)